How to Decorate an Elegant Designer Christmas Tree

 Designers know that the experience of admiring a Christmas tree should also involve your sense of smell, so a fresh tree wins over an artificial tree.

-Your tree should look good without any decorations, so spend a little extra to get the best Christmas tree.
+Your tree should look good without any decorations, so spend a little extra to get the best Christmas tree with a straight center trunk and even branch spacing.

 Beautiful modern blue green silver Christmas tree decorating ideasLights